craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 ## Included Adjustments

-If you mark the adjustment model's `included` attribute as `true`, the adjustment does not make any changes to the orders value, but simply records an amount that was included in the price of the order.
+If you mark the adjustment model’s `included` attribute as `true`, the adjustment does not make any changes to the orders value, but simply records an amount that was included in the price of the order.

 The only included adjustment we use in the core system at the moment is included taxes.

 ## Ordering Adjustments

-The array you return with your plugin's `commerce_registerOrderAdjusters()` hook can be a simple array of objects that meet the Adjuster Interface.
+The array you return with your plugin’s `commerce_registerOrderAdjusters()` hook can be a simple array of objects that meet the Adjuster Interface.

 If you return a simple array, your adjusters will run after the standard adjusters or after any other plugins that provide adjusters and are loaded before your plugin.